jrefice/wg_demo/DEVELOPMENT.md

 > **Note**
 > In general, no compatibility guarantees are attached to these version
 > numbers, not even for PoC implementation itself, to avoid burdens
-> across different SystemC implementations.
+> across different UVM implementations.